+Please let us know in the comments below.
 We’ll compile your answers into an article soon!

 The Grow Network is a global network of people who produce their own food and medicine.
 We’re the coolest bunch of backyard researchers on Earth!
 We’re constantly sharing, discovering, and working together to test new paths for sustainable living—while reconnecting with the “old ways” that are slipping away in our modern world.
 We value soil, water, sunlight, simplicity, sustainability, usefulness, and freedom.
 We strive to produce, prepare, and preserve our own food and medicine, and we hope you do, too!

 I don’t know that is is my favorite since I’m new to poultry, but it is the closest.